Collaborative Writing: A Guide to Maximizing Your Writing Team’s Productivity

 • Keep updating the style guide regularly as the preferences of your target audience or your brand objectives evolve

-The tools used by your content team provide the foundations upon which your workflows are built.
+The tools used by your content team provide the foundations upon which your workflows and projects are built.
 It is, hence, crucial for you to ensure that not only does your team has access to the right tools but also the right training and support to make the most out of them.

 While testing different tools and building your workflow, it is crucial to keep your tech stack lean as cycling through multiple tools in a day is time-consuming and frustrating.
 Furthermore, they take up a big chunk of your budget which decreases the ROI of your content production process.